Best Ultralight Headlamp for Backpacking and Thru-Hiking 2026

 > Premium Price

-When I used this headlamp I liked the fit on my head and the spread of the beam when hiking.
+When I tested this headlamp, I liked the fit on my head and the spread of the beam when hiking.

 The Petzl Actik Core battery is rechargeable and included in the purchase price of this headlamp.
-It is very easy to recharge in the field with a battery pack and micro USB.
-Even without recharging it has good battery life or burn time.
+It is very easy to recharge in the field with a battery pack and a micro USB.
+Even without recharging, it has good battery life or burn time.

 Compare Prices: